-5.26.2.5 Stabilized Shoulders
+5.26.2.7 Stabilized Shoulders

-Standards A, B, C and D: Stabilize shoulders shall be required on both sides of all streets.
-Stabilized shoulders shall be six (6) feet in width and constructed as specified for the subgrade [see Section 5.26.2.9] except that they shall be constructed to a compacted thickness of four (4) inches and have a minimum Florida Bearing Value (FBV) of fifty (50).
+Standards C and D:

+Stabilized Shoulders shall be required on both sides of all streets not having curb and gutter.
+Stabilized shoulders shall be six (6) feet in width and constructed as specified for the subgrade (see Section 5.26.2.9) except that they shall be constructed to a compacted thickness of four (4) inches and have a minimum compaction as required by the Florida Department of Transportation Standard Specifications for Road and Bridge Construction Manual, as amended.
+Where sidewalks are required, the stabilized shoulder width may be reduced to five (5) feet.

-5.26.2.6 Roadside Swales
+5.26.2.8 Roadside Swales

-Standards A, B, C and D: Roadside swales shall have side slopes and back slopes no steeper than four (4) to one (1).
+Standards C and D:

+Roadside Swales shall have side slopes and back slopes no steeper than four (4) to one (1).
 Run-off may be accumulated and carried in the swales in the right-of-way up to but not above the point where flooding of the shoulders or roadside property would occur.
 Water in excess of this quantity shall be diverted from the roadside swales and carried away by storm sewers or other approved means.

-5.26.2.7 Subgrade
+5.26.2.9 Subgrade

-Standards A, B and D: Subgrade shall have a compacted thickness of eight (8) inches, stabilized to a minimum Florida Bearing Value (FBV) of seventy-five (75) and compacted to ninety-eight (98) percent of Standard Proctor Density (American Society for Testing Materials D1557).
-Also where soil classified as AASHO (American Association of State Highway Officials) soil groups A-6 or A-7 are encountered in the subgrade, such materials shall be removed to a minimum depth of eighteen (18) inches below the pavement base and replaced with acceptable material and where soil classified as AASHO (American Association of State Highway Officials) soil group A-8 is encountered, in the subgrade, all such materials shall be removed.
+Standards A, B, C and D:

+Subgrade shall have a compacted thickness of eight (8) inches, stabilized to a minimum Limerock Bearing Ratio (LBR) of 40 and compaction as required by the Florida Department of Transportation Standard Specifications for Road and Bridge Construction Manual, as amended.
+Also where soil classified as AASHO (American Association of State Highway Officials) soil group A-6 or A-7 are encountered in the subgrade, such material shall be removed to a minimum depth of eighteen (18) inches below the pavement base and replaced with acceptable material and where soil classified as AASHO soil group A-8 is encountered, in the subgrade, all such materials shall be removed.

-5.26.2.8 Pavement Base shall be improved as follows:
+5.26.2.10 Pavement Base shall be improved as follows:

+1. Arterial

-1. Standard A: Eight (8) inches of compacted limerock.
+Standards A, B, C and D: Eight (8) inches of compacted limerock.